-Contributions are generally recorded only upon receipt, unless evidence of an unconditional promise to give has been received.
+The Organization recognizes contributions when cash, securities, or other assets or an unconditional promise to give is received.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of the amounts expected to be collected.
-All contributions are considered available for general use unless specifically restricted by the donor.
+All contributions are considered available for unrestricted use unless specifically restricted by the donor.